mannyyang/citra/README.md

+🍊 Citra 🍊

+Citra is a page builder for sponsored content.

+## Available Scripts 📜

+PNPM is used as the script and package manager.
+Here's the scripts to help with your development:

+- `pnpm run dev`: Starts the development server.
+- `pnpm run build`: Builds your application for production.
+- `pnpm run preview`: Preview the generate static site.
+- `pnpm run start`: Launches the built application.
+- `pnpm run lint`: Lints and fixes files.
+- `pnpm run db:push`: Pushes schema changes to your database.
+- `pnpm run db:gen`: Generates database artifacts.
+- `pnpm run docker:dev`: Run directus container.
+- `pnpm run docker:down`: Stops directus container.

+--

 # UseNuxt SaaS Starter Project 🚀

 Welcome to UseNuxt, a comprehensive SaaS starter project built with Nuxt.js, designed to kickstart your project with all the essential features you need.
 With built-in team management, authentication, and more, UseNuxt provides a solid foundation for building robust SaaS applications.